Edward VI: Illness and death

-Edward was buried on 8 August 1553 immediately to the west of his grandfather Henry VII's tomb in the Lady Chapel at Westminster Abbey, right under the Chapel's original altar, with reformed rites performed by Thomas Cranmer.
+Edward was buried on 8 August immediately to the west of his grandfather Henry VII's tomb in the Lady Chapel at Westminster Abbey, right under the Chapel's original altar, with reformed rites performed by Thomas Cranmer.
 The procession was led by "a grett company of chylderyn in ther surples" and watched by Londoners "wepyng and lamenting"; the funeral chariot, draped in cloth of gold, was topped by an effigy of Edward, with crown, sceptre, and garter.
 A monument was designed but not realised, leaving Edward's burial place unmarked until 1966, when an inscribed stone was laid in the chapel floor by Christ's Hospital school to commemorate its founder.
 The inscription reads: "In Memory Of King Edward VI Buried In This Chapel This Stone Was Placed Here By Christ's Hospital In Thanksgiving For Their Founder 7 October 1966".

 The cause of Edward VI's death is not certain.
 As with many royal deaths in the 16th century, rumours of poisoning abounded, but no evidence has been found to support them.
 The Duke of Northumberland, whose unpopularity was underlined by the events that followed Edward's death, was widely believed to have ordered the imagined poisoning.
 Another theory held that Edward had been poisoned by Catholics seeking to bring Mary to the throne.
 The surgeon who opened Edward's chest after his death found that "the disease whereof his majesty died was the disease of the lungs".
-The Venetian ambassador reported that Edward had died of consumption—in other words, tuberculosis—a diagnosis many historians accept.
+The Venetian ambassador Giacomo Soranzo reported that Edward had died of consumption – in other words, tuberculosis – a diagnosis many historians accept.
 Skidmore believes that Edward contracted tuberculosis after a bout of measles and smallpox in 1552 that suppressed his natural immunity to the disease.
 Loach suggests instead that his symptoms were typical of acute bronchopneumonia, leading to a "suppurating pulmonary infection" or lung abscess, septicaemia and kidney failure.